Compact Model Training by Low-Rank Projection with Energy Transfer: Experiments

 \subsubsection{Training Strategy}

-To show the superiority of our training strategy, we compare LRPET with three intuitive training strategies.
+To show the superiority of our training strategy, we compare LRPET with four intuitive training strategies.
 The first one ``From Scratch'' is to decompose a random initialized network into low-rank form and train it from scratch.
-The second one ``Fine Tuning'' is directly decomposing a pre-trained baseline model and fine-tuning it.
-Here we fine-tune the network for 40 epochs with {a learning rate of 0.001.} The third one ``Early Stop \& Ordinary Training'' refers to training the model with LRPET, stopping at the 200th epoch, and then continuing training the decomposed network to 400 epochs with the same learning rate as ordinary training.
+The second one ``AGD From Scratch'' is to decompose a random initialized network into low-rank form and train it from scratch, and then train it using the alternative gradient descent method.
+Specifically, each convolution layer is transformed into two convolution layers after low-rank decomposition, and the parameters of the two partial convolution layers are updated alternately during training.
+The third one ``Fine Tuning'' is directly decomposing a pre-trained baseline model and fine-tuning it.
+Here we fine-tune the network for 40 epochs with {a learning rate of 0.001.} The fourth one ``Early Stop \& Ordinary Training'' refers to training the model with LRPET, stopping at the 200th epoch, and then continuing training the decomposed network to 400 epochs with the same learning rate as ordinary training.
 This strategy aims to investigate whether LRPET only provides a good initialization or works for the whole training process.

 The results are shown in Table \ref{finetune}.
 Training low-rank decomposition network from scratch performs the worst.
 This is because low-rank decomposition means lower model capacity and leads to a much deeper network, which makes optimization more difficult.
 Fine-tuning the fully trained model significantly improves the performance.
 However, it is still much worse than LRPET.
-This suggests that a well-trained model in Euclidean space does not provide a good initialization for optimization in the low-rank manifold.
-An early stop of LRPET provides a initialization for low-rank network but is not good enough.
-This is because the model does not close to the low-rank manifold enough at the stopped epoch.
+This suggests that a well-trained model in Euclidean space does not provide a good initialization for optimization with low-rank constraints.
+An early stop of LRPET provides an initialization for a low-rank network but is not good enough.
+This is because the model is not close to the low-rank manifold enough at the stopped epoch.
 Thus, applying LRPET for the whole training process is needed.